Depression before knee and hip replacement leads to poorer outcomes after surgery

 In our clinics are goals are to help people avoid surgery, many times an unnecessary surgery.
 It is also our goal to help when surgery may not have provided the benefits that were hoped for, in this case, a painful joint following joint replacement.

 As shown in the literature anxiety and depression are key factors in preventing patients from healing.
 We cover this subject further in these articles.

 - When depression and anxiety prevent healing of back pain

 - Painkillers and anti-depressants can increase chronic pain

-4 Gylvin SH, rgensen CC, Fink-Jensen A, Kehlet H. Psychiatric disease as a risk factor in fast-track hip and knee replacement.
-Acta Orthop.
-2016 Oct;87(5):439-43.
+4 Gylvin SH, Jørgensen CC, Fink-Jensen A, Kehlet H. Psychiatric disease as a risk factor in fast-track hip and knee replacement: An overview of the literature.
+Acta orthopaedica.
+2016 Sep 2;87(5):439-43.
 [Google Scholar]

-6 Pinto PR, McIntyre T, Ferrero R, Almeida A, Araújo-Soares V. Predictors of acute postsurgical pain and anxiety following primary total hip and knee arthroplasty.
+8 Pinto PR, McIntyre T, Ferrero R, Almeida A, Araújo-Soares V. Predictors of acute postsurgical pain and anxiety following primary total hip and knee arthroplasty.
 J Pain.
 2013 May;14(5):502-15.[Google Scholar]